yugr/sighandlercheck/README.md

 Signal Checker is a small proof-of-concept tool for detecting unsafe signal handlers.
-C standard requires signal handlers to only call reentrant subset of libc
+C standard requires signal handlers to only call reentrant subset of libc.

 The tool works by preloading a DSO (libsigcheck.so) to a process.
 The DSO intercepts all (!) libc functions.
 The interceptors check